DUNE/computing-training-basics-short/_episodes/07-grid-job-submission.md

 if you ever find yourself doing work under a shared account (dunepro for example) you should *NOT* manually set X509_USER_PROXY in this way.

-This reads the first four bytes of each file, which will reset the LRU clock.
+**Side note:** Some people will pass file lists to their jobs instead of using a SAM dataset.
+We do not recommend that for two reasons: 1)

-**Important side note:** If you are used to using other programs for your work such as project.py (which is NOT officially supported by DUNE or the Fermilab Scientific Computing Division), there is a helpful tool called [Project-py][project-py-guide] that you can use to convert existing xml into POMS configs, so you don't need to start from scratch!
+**Another important side note:** If you are used to using other programs for your work such as project.py (which is **NOT** officially supported by DUNE or the Fermilab Scientific Computing Division), there is a helpful tool called [Project-py][project-py-guide] that you can use to convert existing xml into POMS configs, so you don't need to start from scratch!
 Then you can just switch to using POMS from that point forward.
 As a reminder, if you use unsupported tools, you are own your own and will receive NO SUPPORT WHATSOEVER.
+You are still responsible for making sure that your jobs satisfy Fermilab's policy for job efficiency: https://cd-docdb.fnal.gov/cgi-bin/sso/RetrieveFile?docid=7045&filename=FIFE_User_activity_mitigation_policy_20200625.pdf&version=1

 ## Further Reading
 Some more background material on these topics (including some examples of why certain things are bad) is in these links: